Dakota Formation: Lithology

 Over the range of the usage of the Dakota name, the unit is primarily known for its massive beds of sandstone, which commonly shows shades of red, but also gray, yellow, or white.
 The sand was carried and deposited by rivers or accumulated in dunes or shoreline strands, and later cemented by red iron oxide or white calcite, depending on the local groundwater conditions that followed the sedimentation.
 The degree of cementation can range from softly crumbling to resistant to hammering.
 The sandstone beds can have local conglomerations of gravel.
 The composition of the sand and gravel varies depending on the sources of the rivers that made each deposit.

 The amount of sandstone, averaging 25-50%, can very greatly over short distances between extremes of 5% to 80%.
 The general remainder of the unit, however, generally in complementary 80% to 5% proportions, is layered mudstone and clay deposited on floodplains, swamps, and estuaries.
 Similar to the sand, the soil-forming mud was modified by groundwater conditions to accumulate iron oxide or calcite.
 Coloration can be dark to light red, grey, yellow, and white.
 Iron oxide accumulation can approach the hardness and luster of hematite.

-In evidence of the general low-lying nature of the Dakota's lush, hot-house Earth environment, lignite and coal have formed within in various areas.
+In evidence of the general low-lying nature of the Dakota's lush, hot-house Earth environment, lignite and coal have formed in various areas.

 Marine shale is also a part of the Dakota sequences.
 Less common in the remote extents, particularly in the east, the shale is more representative of the deeper portions of the inland seaway.
 Moreover, shales on top of the upper Dakota on the plains of the east are usually assigned to the Granola or equivalent units, while in the west the thickest interbedding "tongues" of shale are generally assigned to the lower Marcos.
 Nevertheless, near the western limits, where the Dakota "pinches out" between the Morrison and the Mowry, the unit returns to the totally terrestrial sand-mud-sand pattern and fossil pollens of the Nebraska type location.

 These characteristics of chaotic, land-formed sandbanks and mudflats lying above flinty, whiter marine megacyclic Permian limestones and below grey, rhythmic, chalky shales, persist for thousands of miles, locally variable as they may be, causing common use of the name Dakota in spite of many efforts to apply localized names.